 And to today…

-Until recently (up to the end of 2018), the Tithe Barn was used for Calvert Trust guests as two self-catering apartments (Grooms Cottage and The Coach House) with the upstairs barn area being used for archery and storage.
+Until late 2018, the Tithe Barn was used for Calvert Trust guests as two self-catering apartments (Groom’s Cottage and The Coach House) with the upstairs barn area being used for archery and storage.

-In winter 2018/9 refurbishment began by Stobbarts of Workington, under a design and Build contract, administered by Edwin Thompson LLP in Keswick to renovate the old grade II listed building into the new Calvert Reconnections Centre.
-The upper floor of the Tithe Barn (see the photo during the works taken in the main living area) has been converted into a homely living space and the lower floor into 10 guest bedrooms and bathrooms.
-Dairy Cottage now consists of 3 additional ‘spare’ bedrooms, the Wordsworth Room (where William and Dorothy lived) which is to be used as a classroom/indoor activity area, and a separate independent living flat.
+In winter 2018/19 refurbishment began by Stobbarts of Workington, under a design and Build contract, administered by Edwin Thompson LLP in Keswick to renovate the old Grade II listed building into the new Calvert Reconnections Centre.
+The upper floor of the Tithe Barn (see the photo taken during the works showing the main living area) has been converted into a homely living space and the lower floor into 10 guest bedrooms and bathrooms.
+Dairy Cottage now consists of 3 additional ‘spare’ bedrooms, the Wordsworth Room (where William and Dorothy lived) which is used as a classroom/indoor activity area, and a separate independent living flat.

 You can unsubscribe at any time.